demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-get-version
 ***
-Retrieve version information for this GitLab instance.
-Responds 200 OK for authenticated users.
+Retrieves version information for the GitLab instance, and responds 200 OK for authenticated users.

 #### Base Command